A slur or a slip-up? Meteorologist is fired, city is roiled

 Kappell “clearly voiced a racially derogatory term,” on Friday night’s broadcast, said the statement from Hubbard Television Group President Robert Hubbard and station general manager Richard Reingold.

 The station fired Kappell on Sunday, the same day Mayor Lovely Warren and city officials in a statement called for Kappell’s ouster.
-Warren argued a larger issue was that the station apologized only after a backlash on social media.
+Warren argued a larger issue of insufficient cultural sensitivity among the local media was illustrated by the station apologizing only after a backlash on social media.

 Warren has since been the target of critics on social media who accuse her of pouncing on the incident too quickly.

-Her office did not respond to request for an interview Wednesday.
+Her office did not respond to a request for an interview Wednesday.

 Kappel’s defenders argue that mortifying bloopers are common on live TV news.
 ESPN’s Mike Greenberg in 2010 reportedly made a similar slip-up pronouncing MLK’s name and apologized for slurring his words.
 He was not fired.